 Also, this trend of sad stories isn’t going to be the direction my blog is headed.
 I feel like you’re going to bail if I write one more sad or touching tale.
 I swear more funny shit is on the way.

-We had last painted our bedroom 10 years ago almost to the date.
-February of 2010, we painted our master bedroom a taupe brown neutral color that I loved.
-Interestingly enough, it was the same paint color that was in my former in-laws Chicago condo.
-I had texted my former mother-in-law a few weeks prior to ask her the name of the color.
-I don’t remember the name now but we loved it in our room for many years.
+We had last painted our bedroom about ten years ago.
+We painted it a taupe color that I loved.
+Interestingly, it was the same paint color that was in my ex in-laws’ condo.
+I had texted my former mother-in-law a few weeks before to ask her what the name of the color was.
+I can’t recall the name, but it was a favorite for many years.

-A few weeks before this, we noticed that Nibbles was starting to stink something horrible.
-Like a rotting fruit smell.
-I originally thought it might have been the timothy biscuits we gave him for Christmas and maybe he was having trouble digesting them.
-So we threw away the biscuits and just stuck to his normal grain food, occasional fruits, and veggies as well as his beloved yogurt treats every night before bed.
+We noticed Ella’s hamster Nibbles was starting to smell like rotting fruit a few weeks before this.
+I initially thought it was the timothy biscuits we got him for Christmas, and that he was having difficulty digesting them.
+So we threw away the biscuits and went back to his regular grain food, occasional fruits and veggies, and his beloved yogurt treats every night before bed.

 But the smell kept on persisting to the point of having to keep Ella’s bedroom (where he lived) closed so that the smell of poop or pee or rotting fruit wouldn’t seep out into the rest of the house.
 This was highly unusual, by the way.
 In the entire time we’ve had Nibbles, he never smelled like this.
 We cleaned his cage religiously every Sunday (no pun intended), so to say he was the cleanest hamster around is an understatement.